raghvendra03/66-Days-of-Data/README.md

 ### Day 21
 * Read a couple of chapters of this book Storytelling with Data and.
 Started with the Tableau course for Data Science & Business Analytics on @udemy

+### Day 22
+* Today continued some parts of Grokking Algorithms book, learned Recursion, Quicksort, Hash Tables and Breadth-First Search.
+Worked on some exercise.
+Also continued with the Tableau course on #udemy